molenathyhoangxuannguyen/Math-Quiz-on-Cars/README.md

 # Car
-This is a math-problem related to distance calculation.
+This is a math-problem.
+Can you calculate the length of AB?
-Using turtle module, and all related.
+Using Turtle.
+Should install Pycharm to run this program,  try to answer the question, and see the explanation.